Little nightly thoughts

 Why some of the marketing best practices that work so well for consumer,

-SAS and off-the-shelf products, fail miserably when Business Owners and CEOs ask us to implement them to market equipment and services
+Saas and off-the-shelf products, fail miserably when Business Owners and CEOs ask us to implement them to market equipment and services

 to the ETO (Engineering to Order) industries: Aerospace, Energy, Oil&Gas, Automation?